 4. Candidates will use a wide array of developmentally appropriate approaches, instructional strategies, and tools to connect with children and families and positively influence each child’s development and learning.

-5. Candidates will design, implement, and evaluate meaningful, challenging curricula that promote comprehensive developmental and learning outcomes for every young child; utilizing the essential concepts, inquiry tools, and structure of content areas and identifying resources to deepen their understanding.
+5. Candidates will design, implement, and evaluate meaningful, challenging curricula that promote comprehensive developmental and learning outcomes for every young child.
+Candidates will utilize the essential concepts, inquiry tools, and structure of content areas and identifying resources to deepen their understanding.